-The Company accounts for derivatives and hedging based on ASC No. 815, "Derivatives and Hedging".
+The Company accounts for derivatives and hedging based on ASC No. 815, "Derivatives and Hedging" ("ASC No. 815").
 ASC No. 815 requires the Company to recognize all derivatives on the balance sheet at fair value.
-The accounting for changes in the fair value (i.e., gains or losses) of a derivative instrument depends on whether it has been designated and qualifies as part of a hedging relationship and on the type of hedging relationship.
+The accounting for changes in the fair value (i.e., gains or losses) of a derivative instrument depends on whether it has been designated and qualifies as part of a hedging relationship, as well as the type of hedging relationship.
 For those derivative instruments that are designated and qualify as hedging instruments, the Company must designate the hedging instrument, based upon the exposure being hedged, as a fair value hedge, cash flow hedge, or a hedge of a net investment in a foreign operation.
-If the derivatives meet the definition of a hedge and are so designated, depending on the nature of the hedge, changes in the fair value of such derivatives will either be offset against the change in fair value of the hedged assets, liabilities, or firm commitments through earnings, or recognized in other comprehensive income until the hedged item is recognized in earnings.
-The ineffective portion of a derivative's change in fair value is recognized in earnings.
+If the derivatives meet the definition of a hedge and are designated as such, depending on the nature of the hedged assets, liabilities, or firm commitments through earnings, or recognized in other comprehensive income until the hedged item is recognized in earnings.
+The ineffective portion of a derivative's change in fair value is recognized in financial income, net.

-The Company entered into forward contracts to hedge the fair value of assets and liabilities denominated in Israeli Shekels, Euros, British Pounds, Swedish Krona, Norwegian Krone and Japanese Yen.
-As of December 31, 2012 and 2013, the Company had outstanding forward contracts that did not meet the requirement for hedge accounting, in the notional amount of \$ 100,865 and \$ 236,440, respectively.
-The Company measured the fair value of the contracts in accordance with ASC No. 820 (classified as level 2).
-The net gains (losses) recognized in "financial income, net" during 2011, 2012 and 2013 were \$ (240), \$ 3,483 and \$ 20,306, respectively.
-The fair value of the Company's outstanding forward contracts at December 31, 2012 and 2013 amounted to gains (losses) of \$ 24 and \$ (11), respectively.
+The Company entered into forward contracts to hedge the fair value of assets and liabilities denominated in New Israeli Shekels, Euros, British Pounds, Swedish Krona and Japanese Yen.
+As of December 31, 2014 and 2013, the Company had outstanding forward contracts that did not meet the requirement for hedge accounting, in the notional amount of \$ 250,946 and \$ 236,440, respectively.
+The Company measured the fair value of the contracts in accordance with ASC No. 820, "Fair Value Measurement" ("ASC No. 820") (classified as level 2).
+The net gains (losses) resulting from these forward contracts recognized in financial income, net during 2014, 2013 and 2012 were \$ (21,970), \$ 20,306 and \$ 3,483, respectively.
+The fair value of the Company's outstanding forward contracts at December 31, 2014 and 2013 amounted to liabilities of \$ 88 and \$ 11, respectively.

-The Company entered into forward contracts to hedge against the risk of overall changes in future cash flow from payments of payroll and related expenses denominated in Israeli Shekels and Euros.
-As of December 31, 2012 and 2013, the Company had outstanding forward contracts in the notional amount of \$25,878 and \$29,622, respectively.
+The Company entered into forward contracts to hedge against the risk of overall changes in future cash flow from payments of payroll and related expenses denominated in New Israeli Shekels.
+As of December 31, 2014 and 2013, the Company had outstanding forward contracts in the notional amount of \$ 38,784 and \$ 29,622, respectively.
 These contracts were for a period of up to twelve months.
 The Company measured the fair value of the contracts in accordance with ASC No. 820 (classified as level 2).
-These contracts met the requirement for cash flow hedge accounting and as such during 2011, 2012 and 2013 gains/(losses) in the amount of \$208, \$(122) and \$2,366, respectively, were recognized when the related expenses were incurred and classified in operating expenses.
-The fair value of the Company's outstanding forward contracts at December 31, 2012 and 2013 amounted to gains of \$1,445 and \$102, respectively.
+These contracts met the requirement for cash flow hedge accounting and as such during 2014, 2013 and 2012 gains (losses) in the amount of \$ (3,009), \$ 2,366 and \$ (122), respectively, were recognized when the related expenses were incurred and classified in operating expenses.
+The fair value of the Company's outstanding forward contracts at December 31, 2014 and 2013 amounted to assets (liabilities) of \$ (2,854) and \$ 102, respectively.